What Is TLT? iShares 20+ Year Treasury Bond ETF

 TLT is iShares 20+ Year Treasury Bond ETF, an ETF that tracks ICE US Treasury 20+ Year Bond Index at a 0.15% expense ratio.
 Holds US Treasury bonds maturing in 20 years or more, so its price swings sharply as long-term interest rates move: up when yields fall, down when they rise.
 It is used as a duration and recession hedge rather than a stable cash holding.
 Fee is 0.15%.

-TLT is issued by iShares and tracks ICE US Treasury 20+ Year Bond Index, so a single ticker gives you the whole basket of underlying holdings weighted by the index's methodology rather than by any active stock-picking.
+TLT is issued by iShares and tracks ICE US Treasury 20+ Year Bond Index, so a single ticker gives you the whole portfolio of underlying holdings weighted by the index's methodology rather than by any active stock-picking.

 TLT does not hold a basket of individual stocks.
 It gets its exposure synthetically, through derivatives such as swaps and futures rather than by owning the underlying shares, so there is no conventional top-10 equity holdings list.
 See the description above for what TLT actually tracks and how that exposure is built.